Mobile World Congress 2016. First Day Highlights

 Jill Cress from Mastercard says that mobile is at the heart of engaging the consumer.
-Ross Sleight from SOMO claims that mobile doesn’t replace other media – it works with conjuction with it and augments it.
+Ross Sleight from SOMO claims that mobile doesn’t replace other media – it works with conjunction with it and augments it.

 3.Connectivity of everything

 The era of connectivity is here.
 Toothbrushes connected to your smartphone?
 OralB presented an interesting case of connected healthcare devices: a new toothbrush that tracks your activity on a smartphone.
-And if you think this ends in healthcare or toothbrushes, you’d be mistaken – everything will soon be connected in your home, office and everything inbetween.
+And if you think this ends in healthcare or toothbrushes, you’d be mistaken – everything will soon be connected in your home, office and everything in between.

 MWC16 exhibition hall: data-driven business solutions for the connected car